snaiperskaya96/BLUI/README.md

 The original idea is to compile a mini browser (based on CEF's test simple browser) that can interpreter the blu_event() javascript function, and when it gets called it triggers an event that we can catch with the help of libcef_dll_wrapper (that we are going to build) in our UE4 app.

 Just follows those steps:
-  1. Download a "Standard Distribution" from [here] (http://opensource.spotify.com/cefbuilds/index.html).
+  1. Download a "Standard Distribution" from [here](http://opensource.spotify.com/cefbuilds/index.html).
 It includes precompiled binaries and the sources files for our libcef_dll_wrapper and the simple browser.
 Makes sure it matches your UE4 app build, which will probably be 64-bit.
 Extract it somewhere.
   2. Download cmake and install it.
   3. Clone the [browser repository](https://github.com/snaiperskaya96/BluBrowser.git) and extract the content of the BluBrowser folder into StandardCEFDistributionFolder/tests/cefsimple.
 Overwrite everything it asks you to overwrite.
   3. Navigate to where you unzipped the CEF distribution and run `cmake -G "Visual Studio 15 Win64" . -DUSE_SANDBOX=OFF` (Visual studio 15 is the alias for VS 2015 & 2017, adjust it accordingly with your VS version.
 See cmake docs) to generate the VS .sln files.